The Gryphon School: Sherborne Area Schools' Trust (SAST)

 As of 1 June 2017, the school became a founding member of the Sherborne Area Schools' Trust.
 This newly established multi-academy trust was formed to create a formal partnership between member schools: Buckland Newton CE Primary, St Andrews CE Primary (Yetminster), Sherborne Primary, Sherborne Abbey CE Primary, St Mary's CE Primary (Bradford Abbas), The Gryphon School and Thornford CE Primary.
 In 2019, King Arthur's Community School become a SAST member, becoming the second secondary school in The Trust.
 The trust is growing, with Charlton Horthorne Primary School being the latest school to join, in mid-2019.

 The Gryphon School is the largest member school of the Trust with 1560 in the school, and an over 3300 pupils in Trust combined, including The Gryphon School.

 Steven Hillier, the Headmaster of The Gryphon School until June 2017 was appointed Executive Head of the multi-academy trust.
 With Nicki Edwards becoming the Headmistress of The Gryphon School as of June 2017.

 Years

 Year 7

-Year 7 students go on a variety of trips including a residential to Carey Camp.
-In previous years students have gone to Chichester during Year Seven and Carey Camp in year 8 but as of 2008–09 Year Sevens go to Carey Camp.
+Year 7 students go on a variety of trips including to both local Castle, Sherborne Old Castle and Sherborne New Castle.
+Other trips include Geography excursions.

 Year 8

-In Year Eight students take the same subjects as in the previous year but at the end of year seven are given the choice of two additional modern foreign languages: Spanish or German.
-Students choose whether in year 9 they would like to do Design and Technology with a language or two languages, which may be French, Spanish or German.
+In Year Eight students take the same subjects as in the previous year but at the end of year seven are given the choice of two additional modern foreign languages: Spanish or French.

 Year 9

-During the Spring Term Year Nine students have a series of information assemblies and tasters for GCSE subjects that they have not already studied in Key Stage 3 (KS3), they then choose what courses they would like to sit for GCSE and can choose the extended or reduced core routes.
-The school suggests routes based on results of previous tests and exams.
+During the Spring Term Year Nine students have a series of information assemblies and tasters for GCSE subjects that they have not already studied in Key Stage 3 (KS3), they then choose what courses they would like to sit for GCSE.

-Extended core subjects include English Language, English Literature, Science, Additional Science, Maths, Full Course RE, Citizenship (1/2 a GCSE, if students are on site on a Monday), and five additional options choices.

-Reduced Core subjects included English Language, Science, Mathematics, Short Course RE (1/2 a GCSE), ICT (OCR) Nationals, And 2 In school additional options choices, a vocational choice on a Monday and a separate one on a Tuesday or a vocational activity on both Monday and Tuesday.

 They also go on various international trips to aid their learning about the country's cultures.